CONTENTS IN THIS CHAPTER

 At the Paris Opera Adolphe Sax was leader of the stage band from 1847 until 1892.
 He arranged only for brass instruments, and took advantage of the opportunity to among other use his own instruments: Sax trompas, sax horns and sax tubas.

 It was especially Verdi who used stage music in his operas.
-The so-called Kinsky band at Venice had a very high reputation, and Verdi, who had refused to write for it in his opera Attila.
-After this had been criticized he took later good care to include it in all his subsequent operas written for the “Teatro La Fenice” in Venice.
+The so-called Kinsky band at Venice had a very high reputation, but Verdi had refused to write for it in his opera Attila.
+After this had been criticized he took later good care to include stege music in all his subsequent operas written for the “Teatro La Fenice” in Venice.

 Fig. 85 FANFARE DEI BERSAGLIERI – a contemporary version of Verdi’s banda?